GorgonFreeman/bedrock/_cursor_reference/how_to_make_a_new_integration.md

 1. Find the documentation online.
 1. Open the url in the browser and wait for confirmation from the user before continuing, that it is correct.
 1. Make a summary of that documentation in markdown format in the _cursor_reference folder, using snake_case for the filename.
+Do not include any implementation details, only summarise what you find online.
 1. Make a new directory called that platform.
 All lowercase, one word.
 1. Identify the necessary credentials and update .creds.yml.sample
 1. Commit this as `[platform] platform directory and creds sample`